-1. Perform a detailed risk assessment (school site walk-through) and implement a School Site-Specific Protection Plan (SSPP).

-- 2. Train employees on how to limit the spread of COVID-19, including how to screen themselves for symptoms and stay home if they have them. - 3.
+- 1. Perform a detailed risk assessment (school site walk-through) and implement a School Site-Specific Protection Plan (SSPP). - 2.
+Train employees on how to limit the spread of COVID-19, including how to screen themselves for symptoms and stay home if they have them. - 3.
 Implement individual control measures and screenings. - 4.
 Implement disinfecting protocols - 5.
-Implement physical distancing guidelines both at the State and local levels, amendments to individual schools' SSPPs may be needed in order to incorporate new requirements.
-The Delano Joint Union High School District website will post and disseminate updated information and tools for you to use in developing any needed amendments.
+Implement physical distancing guidelines and disseminate updated information and tools for you to use in developing any needed amendments.

 Additionally, this SSPP will be incorporated into the Comprehensive School Safety Plan.
-As the COVID-19 public health crisis continues to evolve and new Public Health Orders are issued both at the State and local levels, amendments to individual schools' SSPPs may be needed in
+As the COVID-19 public health crisis continues to evolve and new Public Health Orders are issued both at the State and local levels, amendments to individual schools' SSPPs may be needed in order to incorporate new requirements.
+The Delano Joint Union High School District website will post